 Employed by a public agency (city, county, state or federal) as an engineer or P.E. at the time the application is submitted and

 Have a maximum of seven years of work experience and

 Everyone employed by a city, county, state or federal agency is encouraged to apply for a Public Agency Scholarship.
 Preference is given based on the following criteria, which are not listed in rank order:

-Scholarship applications are due by Sept.
-19. Applicants will be notified by Oct.
-12. Anyone who qualifies for but is not awarded one of the two Marty Weed Engineering Scholarships will automatically be considered for a Public Agency Scholarship.
+Scholarship applications are due by July 21.
+Applicants will be notified starting Aug.
+7. Anyone who qualifies for but is not awarded one of the two Marty Weed Engineering Scholarships will automatically be considered for a Public Agency Scholarship.